garg3133/JagratiWebApp/README.md

   * For more extensive guidelines, kindly check the [CONTRIBUTING.md](https://github.com/garg3133/JagratiWebApp/blob/master/CONTRIBUTING.md)🤝

 ## Open source programs we have been a part of 🚀:
-Open source is a term that originally referred to open source software (OSS).
-Open-source software is code that is designed to be publicly accessible—anyone can see, modify, and distribute the code as they see fit.
-There are a lot of open-source programs held throughout the year to encourage everyone's contribution and build awesome projects.
-JagratiWebApp is such an open-source organization and has participated in quite a few events like the following.
+Open source is a term that originally referred to Open Source Software (OSS).
+Open source software is code that is designed to be publicly accessible -- anyone can see, modify, and distribute the code as they see fit.
+There are a lot of open source programs held throughout the year to encourage people to contribute to open source and build awesome projects for the community.
+JagratiWebApp is one such open source project and has participated in quite a few events like the following.

 <table>
   <tbody>